-Now let us look at what did not work with the execution of the first double feature and what we can improve on: We should embrace today's standards and only incorporate films in our program that we can and want to treat with respect.
+Now, let us examine what did not work with the execution of the first double feature and what we can improve on.
+We should embrace today's standards and only incorporate films in our programme that we can and want to treat with respect.
 It would be nonsensical to work with anonymous films.
 That is why I will choose actual existing films and name them.
 This means we must move away from the drastic "good vs bad" approach that would pair a queer film with an anti-LGBTQIA+ one.
-To make further progress, we should try to find movies that give us an inside perspective from the queer community itself, contrasting each other in their approach.
-If we keep focusing on pro-LGBTQIA+ movies, we also need to distance our experiment from the notion that there needs to be a difference in the production year.
+To make further progress, we should try to find films that give us an inside perspective from the queer community itself, contrasting each other in their approach.
+If we keep focusing on pro-LGBTQIA+ cinema, we also need to distance our experiment from the notion that there needs to be a difference in the production year.
 The "old vs new" approach does not work because similarly to women, queer people have been crossed out from official histories (Damiens, 2020, pp. 25-26).
-Therefore, any form of historical revision of queer people in cinema is valuable in itself.
+Therefore, any form of historical revision of queer people in cinema is valuable in its own right.
 Hence, I will refrain from using anything older than 2012.

-Let us try and use two movies that are both featured on The Criterion Channel to highlight that even work within the community that is considered "one of the greatest films around the world" can be stereotypical and miss the mark.
+Let us try to use two films that are both featured on The Criterion Channel to highlight that even work within the community that is considered "one of the greatest films around the world" can be stereotypical and miss the mark.
 Furthermore, I would separate quality into two aspects: one is the writing, the themes of the movie, and the overall idea.
 The other is their execution in the technical sense.
 To highlight the difference between the two films in terms of thematic quality, I will present the thematically deeper film first.
 This way I try to create a hollow feeling when following it up with something rather dull.

-The first movie I want to highlight is Blood Below the Skin (Jennifer Reeder, US 2015) which focuses on three teenage girls before prom night.
-They go to the same high school and even though they are from different social circles, they form a bond and connect in one way or the other.
+The first film I want to highlight is BLOOD BELOW THE SKIN (Jennifer Reeder, US 2015), which focuses on three teenage girls before prom night.
+They attend the same high school, and despite coming from different social circles, they form a bond and connect in one way or another.
 This film is very much about relationships: Darby tries to reconnect with her single mother who appears to be mentally unstable.
 Because of that, she has to mother her, and the roles are reversed.
-By the end of the film Darby and her mother form a blood pact and become best friends.
+By the end of the film, Darby and her mother form a blood pact and become best friends.
 Darby also gets acquainted with her brother's (ex)girlfriend Joni.
 They talk about boys and their body parts, initially lying to each other about their experiences.